pyeventsourcing/esdbclient/README.md

 view in a downstream component that is updated from these events.
 If the new events have not yet been processed, the view would be stale.
-The "commit position" can be used by the user interface to poll the downstream component until it has processed the new events, after which time the view will not be stale.
+The "commit position" can be used by the user interface to poll the downstream component until it has processed those new events, after which time the view will not be stale.

-### Append single event
+### Append event

-The `append_event()` method can be used to append a single new event to a "stream".
+The `append_event()` method can be used to write a single new event to a stream.

-Three arguments are required, `stream_name`, `expected_position`
+Three arguments are required, `stream_name`, `expected_position` and `event`.

-and `event`.
+This method works in the same way as `append_events()`, however `event` is expected to be a single `NewEvent`.

-This method works in the same way as `append_events()`, with the exception that `event` is expected to a single `NewEvent`.
+This method takes an optional `timeout` argument, which is a float that sets a deadline for the completion of the gRPC operation.

-This method takes an optional argument `timeout` which is a float that sets a deadline for the completion of the gRPC operation.
+Since the handling of a command in your application may result in one or many new events, and the results of handling a command should be recorded atomically, and the writing of new events generated by a command handler is usually a concern that is factored out and used everywhere in a project, it is quite usual in a project to only use `append_events()` to record new events.

 ### Read stream events

 The `read_stream_events()` method can be used to read the recorded events of a stream.

-This method returns an Python iterable object that yields `RecordedEvent` objects.
+This method returns a Python iterable object that yields `RecordedEvent` objects.
 These recorded event objects are instances of the `RecordedEvent` class (see below)

-This method has one required argument, `stream_name`, which is the name of the stream to be read.
+This method has one required argument, `stream_name`, which is the name of the stream from which to read events.
 By default, the recorded events in the stream are returned in the order they were recorded.

 The example below shows how to read the recorded events of a stream forwards from the start of the stream to the end of the stream.
 The